-With summer finally here and your next Italian vacation right around the corner, its time to talk fashion.
+With summer almost here and your next Italian vacation right around the corner, its time to talk fashion.
 This sunny season in Italy can call for a quiet beach vacation to a week in Rome exploring mounds of history.
 Whatever the reason for your next trip to Italy it’s important to look great and experience fashion- the Italian way.

 We have previously told you how to dress in Italy during the summer, now its time to explain how to avoid those fashion faux pas.